ivcained/CastVivaldi-Farcaster-Cast-to-Song-Action/README.md

+CasttVivaldi has been archived and the project lives on as [@audify] (https://farcaster.xyz/audify) on farcaster.
 # 🐬 CastVivaldi - Turn Any Cast Into a Song with this Cast Action | Bot

 HOW DOES IT WORK?